hasnatsafdar/Dotfiles/README.md

 Welcome to my personal dotfiles!
 This repository contains the configuration files and setup script for my development environment based on **Fedora Sway Spin**.

-> ⚠️ These dotfiles are primarily tested and intended for Fedora Sway Spin only.
+> ⚠️ These dotfiles are primarily intended for Fedora Sway Spin only.

 ## 📸 Screenshots